xinglin/hugo-site/content/blog/enduring-ideas.md

 +++
 author = "Xing Lin"
-title = "Enduring Ideas/Techniques that are used today" description = ""
+title = "Enduring Ideas/Techniques that are still in use today" description = ""
 tags = [
     "techniques",